 Trauma survivors, Clinicians, Behavioral & Human service provider staff, Community partners

-Participants must attend entire session, participate in all activities, and submit an evaluation within 7 days of training to receive credits and a certificate.
-All certificates will be emailed to participants within 30 business days of training.
-You must access this training from a computer or laptop.
-Tablet and cell phones are not compatible.
+Participants must attend entire session, participate in all activities, and submit an evaluation within 7 days of training to receive a certificate of attendance.
+Certificates of Attendance will be available to download from the Learning Hub once the evaluation is successfully submitted.